This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 useState() Hooks

-We're going to assume basic knowledge of React and React hooks (and if you're new, feel free to check out the documentation linked above to learn more).
+The following description assumes basic knowledge of React and React hooks.
+If you're new to these, feel free to check out the linked documentation above to learn more before continuing with the tutorial.

-Let's set up the top of our component with our state hooks.
+Start by setting up the top of your component with your state hooks.

 const [data, setData] = useState([]);